slate20/YT-Karaoke/README.md

 - Fullscreen video playback using undetected-chromedriver
 - Multi-display support with display selection modal
 - Automatic ad skipping and popup dismissal
-- Available as standalone executables for Windows and Linux
+- Available as a standalone desktop application with PyWebView
+- Drag-and-drop functionality for reordering the song queue
+- Restart and mute buttons for better playback control
+- User-configurable YouTube API key through settings page

 ## Requirements